 Here are the supplies you'll need to clean out your pond:

 - A clean-out pump (if you don't want to use your regular pond pump)

 - Garden hose

 - A large container to safely hold fish

 - A net or something similar to place over the fish container to keep them from jumping out

-- A fish net
+- A net for catching and moving fish

 - Cold Water Beneficial Bacteria

 - Replacement light bulbs and any other equipment needed for making repairs

 How to Clean Out Your Pond